UnknownKonflikt/Second-Opinion-Weather/README.md

-# Weather Forecaster Freind App
+# Second Opinion Weather App

 ## Description
 When inputing a city, you are given a 5 day forecast of the weather for that city.
 The city is saved for quick future referrence.